The Edelweiss and the Lotus

 Kalki even lets out a giggle as they topple head-over-feet down the Alps.

-Image: The Edelweiss and The Lotus, by James Sud.
+Image: The Edelweiss and The Lotus, James Sud.
+2022.
 Digital.